Teach a Child What to Do if They Get Lost

 Teach Them to Ask for Help Safely

-- They should then tell the person that they’re lost, give them their full name, their parents’ names, and their telephone number.
-Obviously, you will have to work with them to memorize these facts completely.
+They should then tell the person that they’re lost, give them their full name, their parents’ names, and their telephone number.
+Obviously, you’ll have to work with them to memorize these facts completely.

 Tell Them to Stay in One Place if They Get Lost